erncat13/Echocrowd/README.md

+# Safety

+If you are using this on the go, please check the surroundings (don't use your phone next to a road and so on...), and by using this, you are responsible if you get hurt.

 # EchoCrowd

-EchoCrowd is a free no adds modern walkie-talkie web-app for instant group communication.
-Create parties, organize dynamic groups, and communicate seamlessly with push-to-talk voice and real-time text messaging. great for games and fun.
+EchoCrowd is a free, no-ads, modern walkie-talkie web app for instant group communication.
+Create parties, organise dynamic groups, and communicate seamlessly with push-to-talk voices and real-time text messaging.
+Great for games and fun.

 This is a code bundle for EchoCrowd.
 The original project is available at https://www.figma.com/design/V5z1oTVcdSUT5IPU5FHJoX/EchoCrowd.

-  ## Running the code
+# Running the code

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.

+# Important Notice

+This isn't copyright (that I know of), and you can do what you like with the code.

+## Think I am using something copyrighted or have concerns?
+Please email ernie.catnach@gmail.com.